DAHines57/BowlBot/SETUP.md

 - Check Flask server logs for errors

 **Sheet handler errors:**
-- For Excel: Ensure the file path is correct and the file exists
+- Ensure the Excel file path is correct and the file exists
-- For Google Sheets: Verify service account credentials and sheet sharing permissions
+- Verify the Excel file has the correct structure (one row per week per player)
+- Check that season sheets are named "Season N" format

 **Command not recognized:**
 - Type `help` to see available commands
 - Commands are case-insensitive
 - Use exact player/team names or partial matches